domshyra-s-playground/msal-testing-app/README.md

 The motivation is that way the selenium runner can get the tokens and load them into session storage to then run E2E tests with specific users.

+There is an authenticated page that should get redirected to after the set sessionStorage button on the homepage is clicked, or a user clicks the link `Login with a page redirect`.
+The link is meant to test that the app reg is set up correctly, and the session storage is used to show that loadExternalTokens is working.
+However this is where the issue seems to happen.
+That will not redirect silently and will pop up a login prompt which is not the expected outcome.

-This seems to not work on 2.2 or 3.0 versions of msal.
+This seems to not work on 2.2 or 3.0 versions of msal when testing the `loadExternalTokens` method.

 # Prerequisites
 ## App Registration and Client ID

 To set up app registration and client ID, follow these steps:

 1. **Register the application in Azure AD**:
     - Go to the Azure portal.
     - Navigate to "Azure Active Directory" > "App registrations" > "New registration".
     - Enter a name for the application.
-    - Set the redirect URI to `https://localhost:3000` for local development.
+    - Set the redirect URI to `https://localhost:3000` for local development using the SPA configuration.
     - Click "Register".

-2. **Configure API permissions**:
-    - After registration, go to "API permissions".
-    - Click "Add a permission" and select the required APIs and permissions.
-    - Click "Grant admin consent" to grant the permissions.

 3. **Create a client secret**:
     - Go to "Certificates & secrets".